Impact of COVID-19

 We seek to foster a community of inclusion and enthusiasm and are always looking for new members to join and contribute to our community.
 Our run club promotes solidarity among runners who are like-minded in their running goals and who can help each other grow as athletes, leaders, and community members.

-Of our Massachusetts runners, 60% live in one of four major cities: Boston, Cambridge, Somerville, or Brookline.
+Of those who listed Massachusetts as their home state, just about two thirds (66%) live in four major cities: Boston, Cambridge, Somerville, and Brookline.

 Before joining our run club, nearly 80% of our runners trained alone.
 When they join BRR, these individuals are welcomed into a safe community of training partners and future friends.
 BRR provides them with not only a great opportunity to improve their running, but more importantly, a safe community of welcoming individuals.

-However, BRR successfully put on two virtual events during the height of the pandemic in Massachusetts: the Boston Virtual Running Challenge (Road/Trail) and the Summer Run Fest.
-The virtual events attracted 130 total registrants and were our only special events of 2020 thus far.
+Despite this massive setback, BRR successfully put on two virtual events during the height of the pandemic in Massachusetts: the Boston Virtual Running Challenge, with trail running and road race components, and the Summer Run Fest.
+These virtual events attracted 130 total registrants and were our only special events of 2020 thus far.
 Additionally, BRR has implemented virtual biweekly run clubs and continues to harness social media to engage runners from a distance.
 The members in our run club are dedicated to keep running despite these hardships and show love and dedication to this special running community.

 Sex of Runners